BenjaminCarrel/Low-rank-Parareal/README.md

 ### Apple Silicon

 Apple Silicon requires a specific manipulation to install the fastest version of numpy.
 Make sure that your version of conda is compatible with Apple Silicon.
-This can be done by installing miniforge3 with homebrew
+This can be done by installing miniforge with homebrew

-`brew install miniforge3`
+`brew install miniforge`

 Then, create the conda environment with